Anyone who has been in a long term relationship will know relationships aren’t easy. In fact, they can be really challenging.

 You should never stop dating your partner, because this keeps the spark alive.
 It gives you quality time together to reconnect, communicate and remember why you’re with each other.

 My partner and I decided to pick one night of the week, and reserve it as a date night.
 It helps to do it on a weekday if possible, because it leaves your Friday and Saturday nights free for other things that crop up, as well as your kids (if you have any).

 And it doesn’t have to be a night thing either – dates are good at any time.
 Mix it up.
 Use these as an opportunity to try new things together, explore, and just have fun.

-If you’re on a budget, there are so many inexpensive things you can do like go for a picnic, or cook dinner together, or go for a walk on the beach and watch the sunrise.
+If you’re on a budget, there are so many inexpensive things you can do like go for a picnic, cook dinner together or go for a walk and watch the sunset.

-Learn to enjoy each other’s company, smile, and laugh.
+Learn to enjoy each other’s company, smile, and laugh together.
 Switch your phones off.
 Leave anything stressful for another time.

 Don’t say anything in the heat of the moment you will regret

 This is one of the cardinal relationship rules that I see too many people breaking.

 Don’t ever curse at your partner, call them a derogatory name, or say something spiteful to hurt them.
 Ever.